How Much Can You Afford to Spend in Retirement?

 With the unpredictability of the stock market, Monte Carlo simulations can help financial planners model how a particular portfolio (and plan) will perform under various market conditions, thus helping them make more informed investment decisions.

-“This approach is especially useful in retirement planning, in which investors try to figure out which savings rates, allocations, market returns, and spending patterns will allow them to make their nest eggs last a lifetime,” Morningstar.
+“This approach is especially useful in retirement planning, in which investors try to figure out which savings rates, allocations, market returns, and spending patterns will allow them to make their nest eggs last a lifetime,” according to Morningstar.

-Critique of Monte Carlo: Planning tools do not “recognize that portfolio performance depends at least as much on the sequence of future investment returns as it does on the average of those returns.
+Critique of Monte Carlo simulation for retirement: Planning tools do not “recognize that portfolio performance depends at least as much on the sequence of future investment returns as it does on the average of those returns.
 Moreover, the thousands of iterations Monte Carlo simulators produce can lull clients into believing they've considered all the possible financial outcomes they could experience, when in fact the numbers generated may have little relevance to their particular financial situation.
 Further, Monte Carlo doesn't measure bear markets well.
 Finally, this kind of simulation is not capable of connecting projected investment returns with realistic cash flows.”
 Source: Wealth Management Magazine

-Finding the Signal In the Noise
+So, How Do You Find the Signal In the Noise?

 A More Realistic (and Accurate)